 Plus with so many cheap airlines (Ryanair, Vueling, Transavia) flying into Eindhoven Airport every day, Eindhoven has become an easy and cheap city break!

-What to see and what to do in Eindhoven for the perfect city break
+What to Do in Eindhoven for the Perfect City Break

 1. Start by Visiting Brandstore Eindhoven